The central set and its application to the Kneser-Poulsen conjecture: Description of the method

 An important ingredient of the proof of Theorem~\ref{main_theorem} is the following extension theorem: \begin{theorem} \cite{Akopyan, Brehm} Let $M$ be one of the three spaces $\bbE^n$, $\bbS^n$, $\bbH^n$, where $n\in\bbN$.
 Then any contraction $f\colon X\to M$ of a finite set $X\subset M$ can be extended to a piecewise isometry on $M$. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{main_theorem}] Let $M$ be one of the three spaces $\bbE^2$, $\bbS^2$ or $\bbH^2$.
 Assume that there exists a counterexample to the statement of Theorem~\ref{main_theorem}.
 According to Theorem~\ref{Akopyan_theorem}, the corresponding rearrangement of the centers of the disks can be extended to a piecewise isometry $f\colon M\to M$.
 We fix this piecewise isometry $f$ together with the associated triangulation of the space $M$.
-We perturb the radii of the disks, if necessary, so that the union of the disks in the initial configuration of the counterexample is a simply connected ball-polytope.
-Now it follows from Lemma~\ref{cut_locus_counterexample_lemma} that there exists a simply connected ball-polytope $U\subset M$, such that $\Vol[U_f]>\Vol[U]$.
+Without loss of generality we may assume that every interior point of the union of the disks in the initial configuration is also an interior point of some disk.
+(If an interior point is not in the interior of some disk, then it lies in the intersection of at least two boundary circles.
+There are finitely many such points and we can always place new small disks that cover them.)
+We decrease the radii of the disks slightly, if necessary, so that the union of the disks in the initial configuration of the counterexample is a simply connected ball-polytope.
+Let us denote this ball-polytope by $U\subset M$.
+Since the perturbation of the radii can be arbitrarily small, we may assume that the new configuration of disks still provides a counterexample to the statement of Theorem~\ref{main_theorem}.
+Then Lemma~\ref{cut_locus_counterexample_lemma} implies that